aleshaleksey/fansys23/06-abilities.md

 **Original state**: Characters moving out of threatened squares provoke attacks of opportunity.
 Attacks of opportunity when moving between threatened squares can be avoided using "cautious movement".

 ___
+#### Sniper

+**Type**: (Natural, Class A/B)

+**Description**: When you are "stealthed" and make a ranged attack from concealment, and the attack misses the target, it does not reveal your position to the target.

+**Prerequisite**:
+- SP dice total of 10
+- At least 2 ranks in "stealth".
+- Proficiency with at least one ranged/thrown weapon that is not a firearm or seige weapon.

+___
 #### Swift Shield Bash

 **Description**: Use a shield as an offhand weapon while using it as a shield.